MuhtasimMahmud/MuhtasimMahmud/README.md

 I’m an enthusiastic problem solver with more than 4 years of experience in programming & a passion for software development.
 I write clear and concise code that is easy to maintain.

-I’ve just one month remaining to complete my bachelor's degree in Computer Science.
-So, I am eager to bring my skills and knowledge to a challenging role in the tech industry.Always I try to learn new technologies.
+I am eager to bring my skills and knowledge to a challenging role in the tech industry.Always I try to learn new technologies.

 <br/>